Fraud and fraud-related issues are among the biggest areas of concern for charities, and ones we hear a lot about at the ACNC.

-- the most common types of fraud suffered are cash theft, payroll or credit card fraud, and
+- the most common types of fraud suffered are cash theft, payroll or credit card fraud

 - having internal financial controls remains one of the most effective ways to uncover fraud.

-Sound written policies provide accountability and fraud prevention.
+Sound written policies and procedures provide accountability and fraud prevention.

 We recognise that small charities often do not have access to the same resources, professional advice and risk management processes as large charities.

-However, all charities can take some practical and sensible steps which will significantly reduce the risk of fraud.
-Use your judgement and knowledge of your charity to ensure that anti-fraud measures are appropriate and proportionate.
+However, all charities can take some practical and sensible steps to significantly reduce the risk of fraud.
+Use your judgement, and your knowledge of your charity, to ensure that anti-fraud measures are appropriate and proportionate.

 We suggest you:

-- Separate duties where possible.
-For example, one person should not be solely responsible for authorising, completing and reviewing your charity ís financial transactions
+- separate duties where possible – for example, one person should not be solely responsible for authorising, completing and reviewing your charity’s financial transactions

-- Regularly checking your bank statements to ensure all amounts you expect to be banked are actually received in your charity's bank account.
-Have the accounts reviewed by more than one person
+- regularly check your bank statements to ensure all amounts you expect to be banked are actually received in your charity's bank account, and have the accounts reviewed by more than one person

-- Make sure you know which staff or volunteers can access the charity ís accounts, including their level of access to the accounting system, and put in place a system to independently check transactions
+- ensure you know which staff or volunteers can access the charity’s accounts, including their level of access to the accounting system, and put in place a system to independently check transactions

 A fraud prevention policy is a written document that: